the-gigi/auto-web-login/README.md

 ### Step 2: Install the auto_web_login.js script 📜

-With Tampermonkey installed, adding the auto-aws-sso-login script is a breeze:
+With Tampermonkey installed, adding our script as a `auto-web-login` tampermonkey script is a
+breeze:

 - Copy the [auto_web_login.js](auto_web_login.js) user script
 - Click on the Tampermonkey icon in your browser, and select “Create a new script...”
 - Delete any content in the new script template.
-- Paste the copy auto-web-login script.
+- Paste the content of the clipboard and save the script (as `auto-web-login`).
-- Feel free to make any modifications you like
 - Save the script by clicking File > Save or pressing Cmd/Ctrl + S.
 - Voilà!
 You're all set.